-Denture problems can be improved by a Specialist Dentist trained in difficult Denture cases, such as Dr.Kilcoyne who is a registered Specialist in Prosthodontics in the UK.
-We also provide all Dental Implants, mini Implants, immediate Dental Implants, Crowns, Bridges, Veneers, Precision Dentures, Tooth Bleaching, Teeth Whitening, Cosmetic Bonding, Latest Ceramic Restorations, Second Opinions, Smile Profiling, Gum Diseases, Tooth wear and worn, uneven teeth, Periodontal Plastic Surgery, TMJ's, Difficult Occlusions, Excessive Wear Cases, Root canal treatment, Trauma and Emergencies; Anxious or Nervous Patients welcome too!
+Denture problems can be improved by a Specialist Dentist trained in difficult Denture cases, such as Dr.Kilcoyne who is a registered Specialist in Prosthodontics in the UK and has decades of experience helping patients optimise Dentures.
+We also provide other advanced dental options like Dental Implants, mini Implants, immediate Dental Implants, Crowns, Bridges, Veneers, Precision Dentures, Tooth Bleaching, Teeth Whitening, Cosmetic Bonding, Latest Ceramic Restorations, Second Opinions, Smile Profiling, Gum Diseases, Tooth wear and worn, uneven teeth, Periodontal Plastic Surgery, TMJ's, Difficult Occlusions, Excessive Wear Cases, Root canal treatment, Trauma and Emergencies; Anxious or Nervous Patients welcome too!

 Common problems with dentures